Welcome to The Grant Arms Hotel

 In the fine Scottish country town of Grantown on Spey, not far from the famous Spey River, lies the handsome stone built Grant Arms Hotel, which has recently been refurbished and upgraded to offer modern comforts whilst retaining a traditional character.

 “On and on we went till at length we saw lights … turned down a small court to the door of the inn.
 Here we got out quickly – Lady Churchill and General Gray not waiting for us.
 We went up a small staircase, and were shown to our bed-room at the top of it – very small, but clean – with a large four-post bed which nearly filled the whole room…” (Queen Victoria’s Journal, September 4th 1860).

 The Grant Arms Hotel has changed a lot since Queen Victoria stayed here in 1860.
 Built in 1765 during the reign of King George III and situated in the Cairngorms National Park in Grantown on Spey, the Grant Arms Hotel is a traditional Scottish building, tastefully refurbished to provide thoroughly modern standards of comfort.

 The Grant Arms Hotel offers 50 en-suite bedrooms all with tea and coffee making facilities, toiletries, hair dryer, colour TV, direct dial phone and free WiFi.
-There are two Four Poster Rooms (one of which is Queen Victoria’s), Twin, Double, Single or Family Rooms and also two enabled rooms for disabled guests.
+There are two Four Poster Rooms (one of which is Queen Victoria’s), Twin, Double, Single or Family Rooms and also three enabled rooms for disabled guests.
 All facilities in the Grant Arms Hotel are wheelchair accessible.
 For more information on our rooms, please click on the “Accommodation” tab on top of this page.

 If you are interested in Bird Watching and would like to know more about the Bird Watching and Wildlife Club, please click on the “BWWC” button on top of this page.